danidiaz/streamy/README.md

 > cabal new-build all --enable-tests

-## Where can I find further information on Backpack
+## Where can I find further information on Backpack?

 Edward Z. Yang's [thesis](https://github.com/ezyang/thesis/releases) is a good resource.